josefadamcik/josefadamcik.cz/_posts/2022-05-15-starforged-valentin-session-2.md

 What was the disaster he survived?
 Manipulate life What was the result?
 Unstable territory
 Who did that?
 Faction name: Stellar serpents
 Where it was?
-Jungle planet Thorn, planet-side settlement Porten
+Jungle planet Thorn, planet-side settlement Portent

 (+1 momentum)
 </aside>